SDG 12: Responsible Consumption and Production

 • Advocate: Talk about sustainable consumption in your community.

-SDG 12 in Business
+How to align with SDG 12 in Business

 • Green Production: Adopt methods that are environmentally friendly.